Are you traveling with your baby soon? Well… You haven’t known packing until you’ve packed for baby!

 Consider co-sleeping, unless of course, the hotel you’re staying at provides a comfortable baby crib…

-And this is coming from a mother who has been co-sleeping with her baby since day 1 and only uses her baby’s crib for play activities while she attends to other important work.
-So.
+This is coming from a mother who has been co-sleeping with her baby since day 1 and only uses the crib for play activities.

 4. Don’t Forget Carry-ons